thediymaker/slurm-node-dashboard/README.md

 ```

 **You will also need to make sure you place your logo.png in the plublic directory, as well as replace the default favicon.ico with your own.**

-## Docker Configuration

-Here's a brief overview of the Docker setup:

-- **Base Image:** Uses `node:18-alpine` for a lightweight container.
-- **Dependencies:** Installs project dependencies selectively based on the presence of a lock file.
-- **Building:** Compiles the Next.js project.
-- **Running:** Uses a non-root user for improved security.

-Refer to the `Dockerfile` in the repository for detailed configuration.

 ## Contributing